Table of Contents

 This edge makes them memorable.
 We know how they walk, how they talk and, yes, how they look.

-It’s only human nature.
-How a person looks—how they’re groomed and how they dress—is how first impressions are often formed.
+It is only human nature.
+How a person looks—how they’re groomed and how they dress—often forms first impressions.

 Making the case for dressing well at work.